Note

 Access to this page requires authorization.
 You can try changing directories.

-The Microsoft Agent Framework supports creating agents that use the OpenAI responses service.
+Microsoft Agent Framework supports creating agents that use the OpenAI responses service.

 Getting Started